blevy115/first-ajax/README.md

 Step 6
   2. For "/ping" the returned status code is 304 and the console outputs both the done and always console.log.
      For "/pong" there is the internal service error 500 and the console outputs both fail and always console.log as well as the service error code.

+Step 7
+  4. Returned value was 38790 and increased for each click request